gord6/Tapping-into-the-Natural-Language-System-Using-Artificial-Languages-when-Learning-Programming/README.md

 In this appendix, we show more details about the experiments and the results.

 #### Structure of the repository
+The repository is divided into the following folders:

-1. material: script and tasks of the programming pre-course. pretest, posttest and the programming task of the posttest.
+1. material: script and tasks of the programming pre-course. questionnaire, pretest, posttest and the programming task of the posttest.
 2. raw_data: raw_data of our course.
 3. preprocessed_data: preprocessed data of our treatment.
 4. figures: plots created by our data analysis.